Nerd Prescribed

 A smaller budget makes sense if word of mouth already drives your business, if you're testing an unvalidated idea, or if you have the technical skills to maintain a site yourself.

-The worst place to be is the middle — spending €5,000 on a site you still have to manage yourself.
-Either start lean (single-page, €3,000) or go managed (custom build + €500/month).
+The worst place to be is the middle — €5,000 on a site you still have to manage yourself.
+Either start lean (single-page, €3,000) or go managed (custom build + care plan).

 Website Cost in Ireland

 Irish web developers charge €50–€120/hour.
 Agencies start around €10,000 for a basic business site and go to €30,000+ for anything complex.
+A meaningful chunk of the agency number is their office in Dublin.
+None of that office goes on your website.

 A solopreneur doesn't need an agency.
 You need one person who understands your business, builds the site, and keeps it running.
-That's the gap between overpaying for a team you don't need and underpaying for a template that doesn't work.

 Get a Price for Your Website in 60 Seconds